fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 * To collaborate with new teams and across teams —everyone has something that other teams need and needs something from other teams.
 * To set realistic, yet aspirational expectations.
 * To set and follow best practices for technical collaborations.
+* To process, analyze and visualize geospatial data.
+* To present results to stakeholders.

 **✌️ You could try:**